 Perinatal depression includes depression that occurs during pregnancy (prenatal depression) and in the weeks after childbirth (postpartum depression).
 Most episodes of perinatal depression begin within 4-8 weeks after the baby is born.
-Women and other pregnant and postpartum people with perinatal depression experience extreme sadness, anxiety, and fatigue that may make it difficult to carry out daily tasks, including caring for themselves or others.
+Pregnant and postpartum women with perinatal depression experience extreme sadness, anxiety, and fatigue that may make it difficult to carry out daily tasks, including caring for themselves or others.